elapouya/python-nagios-helpers/docs/howto.rst

      The main attributes/method to override are :

-         * Attribute :attr:`cmd_params` that lists what parameters may be used on command line.
+         * Attribute :attr:`~naghelp.ActivePlugin.cmd_params` that lists what parameters may be used on command line.
-         * Attribute :attr:`required_params` tells what parameters are required
+         * Attribute :attr:`~naghelp.ActivePlugin.required_params` tells what parameters are required
-         * Attributes :attr:`tcp_ports` and :attr:`udp_ports` tell what ports to check if needed
+         * Attributes :attr:`~naghelp.ActivePlugin.tcp_ports` and :attr:`~naghelp.ActivePlugin.udp_ports` tell what ports to check if needed
-         * Method :meth:`collect_data` to collect raw data
+         * Method :meth:`~naghelp.ActivePlugin.collect_data` to collect raw data
-         * Method :meth:`parse_data` to parse raw data into structured data
+         * Method :meth:`~naghelp.ActivePlugin.parse_data` to parse raw data into structured data
-         * Method :meth:`build_response` to use collected and parsed data for updating response object
+         * Method :meth:`~naghelp.ActivePlugin.build_response` to use collected and parsed data for updating response object

    * Instantiate the plugin class
    * run it with a :meth:`run()`